 Protect You and Your Loved Ones From Human Trafficking!
-Discover the Facts During Human Trafficking
+Discover the Facts (updated)

 Human trafficking and slavery continue to be insidious societal cancers affecting millions of people around the world.

-January is Human Trafficking Awareness Month.
-At FREA, we're highlighting this issue in January so you can be aware of the risks and take action to protect you and your loved ones.
+This month is Human Trafficking Awareness Month.
+At FREA, we're highlighting this issue so you can be aware of the risks and take action to protect you and your loved ones.

 Is there anything we can do to keep you and loved ones safe?